Insurance FAQ

 • *NOTE* – bundles/packages/courses/classes are discounted and are not eligible for superbill or insurance coverage.
 Only individual medical nutrition therapy (MNT) sessions are eligible for potential reimbursement via superbill or insurance claims.

-2. Insurance benefits (not accepted at this time)
+2. Insurance benefits

 • Check insurance benefits with your insurance provider (steps above).